The Heartbreak Kid (1972 film)

-The Heartbreak Kid is a 1972 American black comedy romance film directed by Elaine May and written by Neil Simon, starring Charles Grodin, Cybill Shepherd, Jeannie Berlin, Audra Lindley, Eddie Albert, and Doris Roberts.
+The Heartbreak Kid is a 1972 American romantic black comedy film directed by Elaine May and written by Neil Simon, starring Charles Grodin, Cybill Shepherd, Jeannie Berlin, Audra Lindley, Eddie Albert, and Doris Roberts.
 It is based on the short story "A Change of Plan", written by Bruce Jay Friedman and first published in Esquire in 1966.

+In the film, a self-absorbed salesman (Grodin) marries his girlfriend (Berlin) after a short courtship.
+During his honeymoon, the salesman increasingly tires of his bride, finding that her earlier habits during courtship now irritate and repel him.
+Before the end of the honeymoon the salesman falls for a college-aged heiress (Shepherd) and impulsively courts her against her father's (Albert) wishes.

-At the 45th Academy Awards, Jeannie Berlin was nominated for Best Supporting Actress, and Eddie Albert for Best Supporting Actor.
-It was ranked #91 on AFI's 100 Years...
+At the 45th Academy Awards, Berlin was nominated for Best Supporting Actress, and Albert for Best Supporting Actor.
+The Heartbreak Kid was ranked number 91 on AFI's 100 Years...
 100 Laughs, a list of the funniest American films ever made, and was remade in 2007.

 Plot

-In New York City, after a very short courtship, emotionally shallow, self-absorbed Lenny Cantrow (Charles Grodin), a sporting goods salesman, is married to Lila (Jeannie Berlin, daughter of director Elaine May), an earnest young woman who expects long-term emotional commitment of Lenny.

-During their honeymoon in Miami Beach, Lenny meets and pursues the beautiful but shallow Kelly Corcoran (Cybill Shepherd), a college student on holiday with her wealthy parents.
-When Lila is severely sunburned, Lenny quarantines her to their hotel room as he engages in a series of rendezvous with Kelly, lying to Lila about his whereabouts.
-Lenny impulsively ends his marriage to pursue an indifferent Kelly, explaining that she is the woman he has been waiting for all of his life and just "timed it wrong".